Japanese Auctions

 Standard database

-AUCNET inspection quality is generally good — inspectors are certified and follow national standards.
-However, because inspections happen at various locations rather than at a central facility with standardised lighting and equipment, some buyers prefer in-lane auction records for high-value purchases.
+AUCNET inspection quality is generally good — inspectors are JAAI-certified.
+Because inspections happen at various locations rather than a centralised facility, some buyers prefer in-lane records for high-value purchases.
+For standard daily drivers, AUCNET records are fully reliable.

 USS★★★★★Strictest✓ AlwaysAny vehicle — gold standard